jvanbockryck/nem-catapult-metadata-proposal/README.md

 In that case, the public information can also be published via the oracle mechanism described above, but without encryption on the documentation.
 The oracle account holder can then proof ownership - and accountability - of the public documentation.

-For these purposes, NEM could issue the following metadata properties:
+For these purposes, NEM could issue the following metadata property:
->* **"nem:isTokenDocumentation"**: Boolean (set to "true) to indicate the oracle provides token documentation
->* **"nem:tokenDocumentationEndpoint"**: URL to public documentation about the token
+> **"nem:tokenDocumentationEndpoint"**: URL to public documentation about the token

 ## Second example extension for LocalWind: Exchange e-token to e-euro with validator/controller approval
 The example can be further developed in which an extra series of steps are added to the workflow that **convert the e-token to an e-euro, including the approval - or rejection - of an external validator/controller.**